Chicago (NB) Citation Style Guide

 … but not with this guide, nor with our website.

-Our definite guide to Chicago style will provide you will all necessary examples and information.
+Our definite guide to Chicago style will provide you with all necessary examples and information.
 No more struggling with footnotes, endnotes – whatever! – because you have this guide.
-Just copy or download already written example and change author’s name, title, and other information.
+Just copy or download already written examples and change the author’s name, title, and other information.
 Alternatively, you can try out the Chicago title page maker and simply fill in the required fields.

 Quick and easy!